 a) Above other flags when flown on the same pole

-b) With other flag poles The United States flag should be displayed so that it is seen to the far left by the main viewing audience with flagpoles at the same height.
+b) With other flag poles, The United States flag should be displayed so that it is seen to the far left by the primary viewing audience with flagpoles at the same height.
 If any flagpoles are taller in a group, the United States flag should be flown on that staff.
-It should be the first one hoisted and the last one lowered
+It should be the first one hoisted and the last one lowered.

-See the diagrams below for how to display from a staff mounted on the building, vertical in a window (canton to the flag’s left as viewed by the main audience), or hanging from a rope with the canton away from the building or home.
+See the diagrams below for how to display from a staff mounted on the building, vertically in a window (canton to the flag’s left as viewed by the primary audience), or hanging from a rope with the canton away from the building or home.

-If displaying over a street, the canton should be on the north or east side.
+If displayed over a street, the canton should be on the north or east side.

 Displaying a lapel pin, the flag should be worn on the left lapel near your heart.